jrn235/CS305mod5/README.md

 # CS305mod5
-## CS-305 Module 5
+## Chess Game
+A two-player chess game written in Java.
-Uses MIT License: anyone can modify or access it.
+Uses MIT License: open to access and modification.